Anisotropic Hydrodynamic Mean-Field Theory for Semiflexible Polymers under Tension: Brownian dynamics simulations

-In the numerical implementation of Eq.~\eqref{bd1}, the Langevin time step is $\tau = 3 \times 10^{-4}\: a^2/(k_BT\mu_0)$, where $\mu_0$ is the Stokes mobility of a monomer, and a typical simulation lasts $\sim 10^8 - 10^9$ steps.
-Data is collected every $10^2 - 10^3$ steps, and averages for the dynamical quantities discussed in the main text are based on 5-25 independent runs.
+In the numerical implementation of Eq.~\eqref{bd1}, the Langevin time step is $\tau = 3 \times 10^{-4}$ $a^2/(k_BT\mu_0)$, where $\mu_0$ is the Stokes mobility of a monomer, and a typical simulation lasts $\sim 10^8 - 10^9$ steps.
+Data is collected every $10^2 - 10^3$ steps, and averages for the dynamical quantities discussed below are based on 5-25 independent runs.